 “This is Pusher Street.
 Don’t take photos here.”

 I popped my head into a small bar.
 I don’t remember much about what it looked like, other than it being red (both the walls, and the eyes of the clientele).
 It was full, with both smoke and people, and the smell of err, happiness, was thick in the air.
-I told myself I should come back later for a drink.
+I told myself I should come back later for a drink (and maybe some Christiania hash).

 I followed Ben off the end of Pusher Street.
 Then he stopped suddenly, and turned to look behind us.